ilhamhanif/simple-cdc-service/README.md

 ![Docker Version](./docs/src/img/docker_version.png)

-If docker is not installed, please follow [this link](https://docs.docker.com/engine/install/) for installation process.
+If docker was not installed, follow [this documentation](https://docs.docker.com/engine/install/) for installation process.

-Now, we can build and use all of components in `docker-compose.yaml` file.
+To build all services, use command below.

 ```
 docker compose build && docker compose up -d